jomomg/hellobooks_api/README.md

 ## Usage

- - Use `curl` or Postman to send requests to the app.
+ - Postman can be used to send requests to the app.
  - The app takes requests in JSON and responds in JSON.
  - Authentication is needed to interact with the endpoints.
  - To authenticate, send a JSON request in the form `{"email":"email@example.com", "password":"my_password"}`